aaronbloomfield/pdr/labs/lab02/index.md

 Thus, it makes sense that we should delete all the elements we inserted (hint: do we already have a method for that?).
 However, what else do we dynamically allocate that we need to delete?

+#### printList ####
+This one's interesting becaus it's a _non-member_ function, which means it doesn't have access to any private variables.

+As we've been using private variables heavily up until this point, try taking a step back and looking at the bigger picture.
+If you can't use anything private, that means you're limited to only public methods.

+Is there anything that helps you create a ListItr that points to the first or last node in the List?
+What about a way to retrieve each node's value from the iterator?

 #### Compiling ####
 When compiling your code, you must remember to compile all of your .cpp files in one line: